pierre-roth/rstar-arc/weekly_progress_report.md

 ### Week 3 (24.03.2025)

 - **Work planned**:
+  - Add percentage-correct based terminal rewarding to the MCTS agent
+  - Implement new tree of trees agent
   - Work on prompt format fine-tuning
+  - implement competition submission logic (i.e. choose two solutions that solve training task, but with different results on test tasks (two most often generated)
   - test capabilities of the current system on more ARC tasks
   - test effectiveness of using larger models ("Qwen/Qwen2.5-Coder-32B-Instruct")
   - test a variety of different hyperparameters for the MCTS agent